cjdev2/kafka-rx/README.md

 }
 ```

-If you can afford possible gaps in message processing you can also use kafka's automatic offset commit behavior.
+If you can afford possible gaps in message processing you can also use kafka's automatic offset commit behavior, but you are encouraged to manage commits yourself.

 #### Configuration